Pramesh1/Analysis/README.md

 Pramesh

-(run_analysis.R) is the scripted function created for the assignment.
+(run_analysis.R) is the scripted function created for the assignment. the codebook explains the script and describes the variables used

 The main working directory is ste to "UCI HAR Dataset" - one level down from the working directory.
 But this can be changed in the script (right at the top).